 This post may contain affiliate links.

 Juicy, sweet and sticky chicken with crispy broccoli make this Baked Orange Chicken Sheet Pan Dinner a simple favorite for everyone.
+Ready in just 30 minutes!
 Less mess and a healthy, hearty meal for the family!

 I wish I could tell you dinner is so much fun to cook, that I loooove thinking of new things to make each night to feed the hungry family and that dong dishes is my very favorite thing.
 Sorry friends, I cannot lie to you.
 I just can’t do it.
 So when in doubt, sheet pan it out!!!!!

-Probably the most popular sheet pan meal on the blog is my Parmesan Crusted Steak and Potato Sheet Pan Dinner but this recipe is up there as well.
+Probably the most popular sheet pan meal on the blog is my Parmesan Crusted Steak and Potato Sheet Pan Dinner or the Parmesan Crusted Chicken Dinner but this recipe is up there as well.
+Try this Sheet Pan Pork Chops as well!

 Why are sheet pan dinners the best?